gleicon/ebook_cto_field_guide/index.md

 #### How to read it

 I've divided this ebook in two parts.
 One for you, to consider your career and look at situations that you may get caught personally while developing or adapting your style.
 It goes from this Introduction to [TL;DR](#tl-dr).
+These chapters are personal and based on observations while in transition.

 After that we talk about how to start, where to look for and what to measure.
 The section from The Plan to the end has what you need to know to get prepared.
 This is the real field guide, where you can fill the spaces and get going.
 You can jump directly to [The Plan](#the-plan).